-Do you get fed up of asking your child to do things and it often results in many daily power struggles!
-Did you know that on average a child may hear up to 17 commands an hour ( Carolyn Webster Stratton, The Incredible Years) and in families where there more
+Do you get fed up with asking your child to do things and it often results in many daily power struggles!
+Did you know that on average a child may hear up to 17 commands an hour ( Carolyn Webster Stratton, The Incredible Years), and in families where there more

 Here are the several pitfalls in using this type of language.